Access, Policies and Prioritization

 - Specimens from the DoD Lung Cancer Biospecimen Resource Network (LCBRN) formerly co-located with the BTRF are now distributed via the Cooperative Human Tissue Network (CHTN) mechanism.
 Please see the LCBRN Website for further information.
 For information about the CHTN, please see the CHTN Website or e-mail the CHTN MIid-Atlantic Division at CHTN-MidAtl@hscmail.mcc.virginia.edu.

 - External requests related to cancer which fall outside the scope of the CHTN may be eligible to obtain specimens via the Oncology Research Information Exchange Network (ORIEN).
-Please see the ORIEN Website or e-mail the UVA ORIEN Coordinator, Joyce Miller at jma8m@Virginia.EDU.
+Please see the ORIEN Website or e-mail the UVA ORIEN Coordinator, Elizabeth Mulcahy at QX3K@hscmail.mcc.virginia.edu.

 Since there are a limited number of samples available and material from individual cases/patients is limiting, we prioritize prospective collections and distribution from the BTRF general bank as follows: